Last updated on February 10, 2023 by Wandering our World

 There are countless scooters in Thailand, and it is more important to follow what others are doing so you can keep the flow of traffic moving.

 Most Thais don’t stop for other vehicles to pass, so you will see them gunning it on an intersection.
-They will also often use the wrong lane to make a turn, and you should too if that is what the traffic is doing.
+They will also often use the wrong lane to make a turn, and you should consider that too if that is what the traffic is doing.
 Although these rules might seem strange to you, do your best to adapt to them.

 It is also important to look out for any change in pavement or road surface – these usually trip tourists up, as many are not used to driving on mud, sand or gravel roads.